jototland/stackedit_workspace/statistikknotater/bayesian.md

 X_{B,i} &\stackrel{iid}{\sim} \textrm{Normal}(\mu-\alpha/2, \sigma^2) \\
 \end{aligned}$$

-The variance
+The variance must be assumed equal in both groups (otherwise: Behren-Fisher problem, which is more advanced)

+$\alpha=a_0$ is the difference between the mean for the A group and the B group.
 If the means are equal, $\alpha=0$.

-If the means differ by a fixed constant, $\alpha=a_0$ is the difference between the mean for the A group and the B group.
 We set up the two hypotheses

 $$\begin{aligned}
 H_1: \alpha=a_0 \\